SayedAliMousavi/Sayed-Ali-Mousavi/README.md

 - 👋 Hi, I’m @Softenginmast
 - 👀 I’m interested in Computer Science
-- 🌱 I’m currently Studing at Islamic University of Najafabad Branch in semester 1
+- 🌱 I’m currently Studing at Islamic University of Najafabad Branch
 - 💞️ I’m looking to collaborate on Software Engineering Traniee or Internship
 - 📫 How to reach me with sending an message in Github to me